DCotterill/DCotterill.github.io/_posts/2017-10-17-starting-a-code-club.md

 The most important thing they provide are the [project materials for teaching](https://codeclubprojects.org/en-GB/).
 These start with [Scratch](https://scratch.mit.edu/) projects, such as animations and games, but they also have Python, HTML/CSS, SonicPi, Raspberry Pi SenseHat projects, and more and more being added all the time.

-The materials are provided for fee, with the condition that there is no charge for attending the Code Club; they should remain free for the students.
+The materials are provided for free, with the condition that there is no charge for attending the Code Club; they should remain free for the students.
 This is a fantastic idea that helps make sure it's kept open to everyone, not just the parents who can afford extra curricular activities.

 Our club runs with around ~30 kids from Year 3 and 4, but we were overwhelmed with the interest and had to put quite a lot on the wait list, who will hopefully be able to join a second class next year.
 With hindsight, this was a good decision as we have 2 teachers helping out with myself, and a 10-1 student-adult ratio is about as high as you can get to provide the attention they need without getting distracted.
 We also have a roughly 50/50 boy/girl mix, which I'm really happy with and am hoping to actively keep the girls engaged as they get a little older, as history tells us they can start to drop off if they lose interest.